Captiva, Florida: Economy

-Travel, tourism and hospitality rank as the number one industry on Captiva Island (and its sister island immediately to the south, Sanibel).
-Noted guests to Captiva include Teddy Roosevelt, Charles Lindbergh (who regularly landed his plane on the beach in front of 'Tween Waters Inn), Anne Morrow Lindbergh and J.N.
-"Ding" Darling.
-Both the Old Captiva House restaurant and a number of guest cottages have been designated historically significant sites by Lee County, Florida.
+Travel, tourism, and hospitality are the number one industry on Captiva Island (and its sister island, Sanibel).
+Noted Captiva guests include Theodore Roosevelt, Charles Lindbergh (who regularly landed his plane on the beach in front of 'Tween Waters Inn), Anne Morrow Lindbergh, and Ding Darling.
+Both the Old Captiva House restaurant and a number of guest cottages have been designated historically significant sites by Lee County.

 The Bubble Room was built on Captiva Island in 1979 by the Farquharson family.
-It is a multi-themed restaurant featuring old toys from the 1930s and 1940s and the collection continues to grow each day.
-The Bubble Room plays music from the 1920s, 1930s, and 1940s.
-The Bubble Room was one of the first establishments on Captiva Island to originate the bright pastel colors now widely used there.
+It is a multi-themed restaurant featuring toys from the 1930s and '40s.
+The Bubble Room plays music from the 1920s, '30s, and '40s.
+It was one of Captiva Island's first establishments to use the bright pastel colors now widely found there.

 South Seas Island Resort and Yacht Harbor, a 330 acre resort, occupies the northern two miles (3 km) of Captiva Island.

-Pepperidge Farm created a cookie in honor of the island.
-It is a Dark Chocolate Brownie cookie called Captiva.
+Pepperidge Farm created a cookie in honor of the island, a dark chocolate brownie cookie called Captiva.

 The Wall Street Journal selected Sanibel and Captiva Islands as one of the 10 Best Places for Second Homes in 2010.